With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Suncloud Health is a mental health treatment center in Northbrook, IL, located at 40 Skokie Boulevard, Suite 200, 60062 zip code area.
 Suncloud Health provides partial hospitalization/day treatment and outpatient treatment.
-Suncloud Health offers cognitive behavioral therapy, individual psychotherapy and group therapy to seniors 65 or older, young adults and adults.
-Suncloud Health also supports patients with eating disorders, people with trauma and people with PTSD.
-Additional services at Suncloud Health consist of chronic disease/illness management, case management and diet and exercise counseling.
+Suncloud Health offers group therapy, behavior modification and couples/family therapy to young adults, seniors 65 or older and adults.
+Suncloud Health also supports people with PTSD, patients with eating disorders and people requiring dual diagnosis treatment.
+Additional services at Suncloud Health consist of family psychoeducation, chronic disease/illness management and diet and exercise counseling.

 Learn MoreDeerfield Behavioral Health Behavioral Health is a mental health facility in Deerfield, IL, located at 49 South Waukegan Road, in the 60015 zip code.
 Deerfield Behavioral Health Behavioral Health provides partial hospitalization/day treatment and outpatient treatment.
-Deerfield Behavioral Health Behavioral Health provides activity therapy, individual psychotherapy and couples/family therapy to adults, young adults and children / adolescents.
-Deerfield Behavioral Health Behavioral Health also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Deerfield Behavioral Health Behavioral Health include case management, suicide prevention services and intensive case management.
+Deerfield Behavioral Health Behavioral Health provides individual psychotherapy, dialectical behavior therapy and activity therapy to young adults, adults and children / adolescents.
+Deerfield Behavioral Health Behavioral Health also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
+Some other services available at Deerfield Behavioral Health Behavioral Health include education services, intensive case management and assertive community treatment.

 Learn MoreJosselyn Center is one of mental health facilities in Winnetka, Illinois, located at 405 Central Avenue, 60093 zip code.
 Josselyn Center provides telemedicine/telehealth and outpatient treatment.
-Josselyn Center provides psychotropic medication, trauma therapy and behavior modification to seniors 65 or older, adults and young adults.
-Josselyn Center also supports people with PTSD, children/adolescents with serious emotional disturbance and seniors or older adults.
-Additional services provided at Josselyn Center include mentoring/peer support/consumer-run services, supported employment and intensive case management.
+Josselyn Center provides psychotropic medication, behavior modification and individual psychotherapy to children / adolescents, young adults and adults.
+Josselyn Center also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with trauma.
+Additional services provided at Josselyn Center include intensive case management, mentoring/peer support/consumer-run services and case management.

 Learn MoreMainestay Youth And Family Services is a mental health clinic in Park Ridge, IL, located at 1700 Ballard Road, 60068 zip code area.
 Mainestay Youth And Family Services provides outpatient treatment.
-Mainestay Youth And Family Services offers individual psychotherapy, couples/family therapy and trauma therapy to adults, young adults and seniors 65 or older.
-Additional services offered at Mainestay Youth And Family Services include family psychoeducation, suicide prevention services and case management.
+Mainestay Youth And Family Services offers individual psychotherapy, behavior modification and couples/family therapy to young adults, adults and children / adolescents.
+Additional services offered at Mainestay Youth And Family Services include suicide prevention services, family psychoeducation and case management.

 Learn MoreAdvocate Lutheran General Hospital Adult Partial Hospital is a mental health treatment clinic in Park Ridge, Illinois, located at 1700 Luther Lane, Basement, in the 60068 zip code.
 Advocate Lutheran General Hospital Adult Partial Hospital provides partial hospitalization/day treatment.
-Advocate Lutheran General Hospital Adult Partial Hospital provides cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
-Advocate Lutheran General Hospital Adult Partial Hospital also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
-Additional services provided by Advocate Lutheran General Hospital Adult Partial Hospital consist of chronic disease/illness management, integrated primary care services and education services.
+Advocate Lutheran General Hospital Adult Partial Hospital provides psychotropic medication, activity therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Advocate Lutheran General Hospital Adult Partial Hospital also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services provided by Advocate Lutheran General Hospital Adult Partial Hospital consist of diet and exercise counseling, integrated primary care services and suicide prevention services.

 Learn MoreChicago Behavioral Hospital is a mental health facility in Des Plaines, IL, located at 555 Wilson Lane, 60016 zip code area.
-Chicago Behavioral Hospital provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Chicago Behavioral Hospital provides activity therapy, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, children / adolescents and adults.
-Chicago Behavioral Hospital also supports people with HIV or AIDS, seniors or older adults and people with Alzheimer's or dementia.
-Additional services offered by Chicago Behavioral Hospital consist of housing services, suicide prevention services and family psychoeducation.
+Chicago Behavioral Hospital provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
+Chicago Behavioral Hospital provides integrated dual diagnosis disorder treatment, group therapy and trauma therapy to children / adolescents, young adults and seniors 65 or older.
+Chicago Behavioral Hospital also supports children/adolescents with serious emotional disturbance, clients referred from the court/judicial system and people with Alzheimer's or dementia.
+Additional services offered by Chicago Behavioral Hospital consist of housing services, psychosocial rehabilitation services and diet and exercise counseling.

 Learn MoreRogers Behavioral Health is a mental health treatment center in Skokie, Illinois, located at 4711 Golf Road, Suite 500, part of the 60076 zip code.
-Rogers Behavioral Health provides outpatient treatment and partial hospitalization/day treatment.
-Rogers Behavioral Health also offers group therapy, activity therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
-Rogers Behavioral Health supports patients with eating disorders, people with trauma and people requiring dual diagnosis treatment.
-Rogers Behavioral Health also provides case management, suicide prevention services and diet and exercise counseling.
+Rogers Behavioral Health provides partial hospitalization/day treatment and outpatient treatment.
+Rogers Behavioral Health also offers integrated dual diagnosis disorder treatment, behavior modification and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Rogers Behavioral Health supports patients with eating disorders, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Rogers Behavioral Health also provides suicide prevention services, diet and exercise counseling and family psychoeducation.

 Learn MoreMetropolitan Family Services Evanston And Skokie Valley is a mental health clinic in Skokie, IL, located at 5210 Main Street, in the 60077 zip code.
-Metropolitan Family Services Evanston And Skokie Valley provides outpatient treatment and telemedicine/telehealth.
-Metropolitan Family Services Evanston And Skokie Valley offers activity therapy, trauma therapy and dialectical behavior therapy to adults, children / adolescents and seniors 65 or older.
+Metropolitan Family Services Evanston And Skokie Valley provides telemedicine/telehealth and outpatient treatment.
+Metropolitan Family Services Evanston And Skokie Valley offers dialectical behavior therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
 Metropolitan Family Services Evanston And Skokie Valley also supports clients referred from the court/judicial system.
-More services at Metropolitan Family Services Evanston And Skokie Valley include family psychoeducation, education services and case management.
+More services at Metropolitan Family Services Evanston And Skokie Valley include family psychoeducation, case management and education services.

 Learn MoreTurning Point Behavioral Health Center is a mental health center in Skokie, Illinois, located at 8324 Skokie Boulevard, 60077 zip code.
 Turning Point Behavioral Health Center provides outpatient treatment.
-Turning Point Behavioral Health Center offers dialectical behavior therapy, behavior modification and trauma therapy to adults, children / adolescents and young adults.
+Turning Point Behavioral Health Center offers activity therapy, group therapy and individual psychotherapy to children / adolescents, young adults and adults.
 Turning Point Behavioral Health Center also supports people with serious mental illness and LGBT.
-More services available at Turning Point Behavioral Health Center include court-ordered outpatient treatment, family psychoeducation and case management.
+More services available at Turning Point Behavioral Health Center include case management, mentoring/peer support/consumer-run services and family psychoeducation.

 Learn MoreAlexian Bros Center For Mental Health is a mental health treatment center in Arlington Heights, IL, located at 3436 North Kennicott Avenue, Suite 114, 60004 zip code area.
 Alexian Bros Center For Mental Health provides outpatient treatment and partial hospitalization/day treatment.
-Alexian Bros Center For Mental Health offers individual psychotherapy, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Alexian Bros Center For Mental Health also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services at Alexian Bros Center For Mental Health consist of family psychoeducation, intensive case management and suicide prevention services.
+Alexian Bros Center For Mental Health offers cognitive behavioral therapy, individual psychotherapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Alexian Bros Center For Mental Health also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services at Alexian Bros Center For Mental Health consist of supported housing, intensive case management and family psychoeducation.

 Learn MoreEvanston Hospital Department Of Psychiatry is a mental health clinic in Evanston, Illinois, located at 2650 Ridge Avenue, 60201.
-Evanston Hospital Department Of Psychiatry offers partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Evanston Hospital Department Of Psychiatry provides individual psychotherapy, psychotropic medication and behavior modification to adults, seniors 65 or older and young adults.
+Evanston Hospital Department Of Psychiatry offers partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+Evanston Hospital Department Of Psychiatry provides behavior modification, cognitive behavioral therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
 Evanston Hospital Department Of Psychiatry also supports people with serious mental illness.
-Some other services provided by Evanston Hospital Department Of Psychiatry include integrated primary care services, education services and suicide prevention services.
+Some other services provided by Evanston Hospital Department Of Psychiatry include case management, education services and suicide prevention services.

 Learn MoreChildrens Home/aid Society Rice Child/family Center is one of mental health facilities in Evanston, Illinois, located at 1101 Washington Street, 60202 zip code.
 Childrens Home/aid Society Rice Child/family Center provides residential treatment.
-Childrens Home/aid Society Rice Child/family Center provides behavior modification, individual psychotherapy and dialectical behavior therapy to children / adolescents.
-Childrens Home/aid Society Rice Child/family Center also supports LGBT, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services provided at Childrens Home/aid Society Rice Child/family Center include family psychoeducation and case management.
+Childrens Home/aid Society Rice Child/family Center provides individual psychotherapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents.
+Childrens Home/aid Society Rice Child/family Center also supports children/adolescents with serious emotional disturbance, people with trauma and LGBT.
+Additional services provided at Childrens Home/aid Society Rice Child/family Center include case management and family psychoeducation.

 Learn MorePresence Behavioral Health is a mental health clinic in Evanston, IL, located at 355 Ridge Avenue, 2nd Floor, 60202 zip code area.
 Presence Behavioral Health provides outpatient treatment.
-Presence Behavioral Health offers trauma therapy, individual psychotherapy and group therapy to seniors 65 or older, children / adolescents and adults.
+Presence Behavioral Health offers integrated dual diagnosis disorder treatment, behavior modification and psychotropic medication to young adults, adults and children / adolescents.
 Presence Behavioral Health also supports people requiring dual diagnosis treatment.
 Additional services offered at Presence Behavioral Health include court-ordered outpatient treatment and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.